Siphon880gh/devbrain/Cross-Platform - React Native/_PRIMER - React Native - Start new app and preview on multiple devices (Android, iPhone, PC web).md

 ```
 npx create-expo-app@latest
 ```
 ^ default comes with router.
-If you want to deconstructingly what you want to install, refer to Manual Installation at
+If you want to deconstruct what you want to install, refer to Manual Installation at

 [https://docs.expo.dev/router/installation/](https://docs.expo.dev/router/installation/)